samborkent/uuid/README.md

 ## Version 8

 UUID v4 and v7 require a crypographically secure pseudo-random number generator.
-In many cases this is not actually required and can be replaced for a faster less secure algorithm.
+In some cases a crypographically secure random number generator is not required and can be replaced for a faster less secure algorithm.
-Instead of the implementation in **crypto/rand** in the Go standard library, an implementation of the **xoshiro256++** algorithm is used.
+In this specific implementation of UUID v8, the **xoshiro256++** algorithm is used for random number generation, instead of the **crypto/rand** package in the Go standard library.
-The scheme of this UUID v8 implementation is further simplified compared to the UUID v7 scheme by filling the first 64 bits with the Unix nanosecond timestamp, where the UUID version bits simply override the timestamp bits.
-The resolution of the Unix nanosecond timestamp is OS specific, but always greater than a single nanosecond in the order of 10s or 100s nanoseconds.
+The scheme of this UUID v8 implementation is further simplified compared to the UUID v7 scheme by filling the first 64 bits with the Unix nanosecond timestamp instead of a Unix millisecond timestamp together with a sequence number.
+In this implementation the version bits simply override 4 bits of the Unix nanosecond timestamp.
+The resolution of the Unix nanosecond timestamp is OS specific, on some OS it is a single nanosecond, on Windows about 500 ns.
-Use this implementation is you do not require a cryptographically secure UUID and if you need to generate UUIDs at a very high frequency with very little overhead.
+Use this implementation if you do not require a cryptographically secure UUID and if you need to generate UUIDs at a very high frequency with very little overhead.

 ```
 BenchmarkUUIDV8-16                      20884886                56.36 ns/op            0 B/op          0 allocs/op